fredins/agda-llvm/README.md

 ```

 There is also an optimization flag `-O` that enable O3 optimizations and LTO in clang.

+Optionally, you can run `./simple-test` to compile and run a few selected programs.
+This step requires valgrind.

 ### Restrictions
 - No lambdas.